Student teacher working alongside her student in class

 Get in Touch

 The Masters of Arts in Education offers opportunities for individuals who already hold a North Carolina teaching license to become more professionally competitive.
-This 30-36 hour degree can open doors and provide a new level of understanding and expertise in the field. Ä¢¹½¶ÌÊÓÆµ offers the M.A.Ed. in Comprehensive Education with concentrations in Art, Biology, Elementary Education, English, Middle Grades Education, Special Education, and Social Sciences.
+This 30-33 hour degree can open doors and provide a new level of understanding and expertise in the field.
+We offer the M.A.Ed. in Comprehensive Education with concentrations in Literacy, Special Education, and STEM completing online, while the concentration in English requires classes both online and in person on WCU's Cullowhee campus.
+The College of Education and Allied Professions is accredited by the Council for the Accreditation of Education Preparation (CAEP).

 Degree Options